greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gppkg.html.md

 The Greenplum Package Manager -- `gppkg` -- utility installs Greenplum Database extensions, along with any dependencies, on all hosts across a cluster.
 It will also automatically install extensions on new hosts in the case of system expansion and segment recovery.

-The `gppkg` utility no does not require that a Greenplum Database be running in order to install packages.
+The `gppkg` utility does not require that a Greenplum Database be running in order to install packages.

 > **Note** After a major upgrade to Greenplum Database, you must download and install all `gppkg` extensions again.